iree-org/iree/docs/website/docs/getting-started/pytorch.md

 A small (~100-250KB), self-contained binary can be built for deploying to resource-constrained environments.
 An example illustrating this can be found in [this example](https://github.com/iree-org/iree-torch/tree/main/examples/native_training).
-This binary runs a model without a Python interperter.
+This binary runs a model without a Python interpreter.

 ## Samples